-If a designated person has a minority interest in another legal person or entity this does not necessarily mean that financial sanctions also apply to them as the ownership criterion has not been met.
+If a designated person has a minority interest (i.e. owns less that 20% of the legal person) in another legal person or entity this does not necessarily mean that financial sanctions also apply to them as the ownership criterion has not been met.
 However, you should remain vigilant to any changes in the stake held by the designated person in case it increases to greater than 20% (or they obtain a majority interest) at which point financial sanctions will also apply to that legal person or entity.